 "The Church in the heart of the community with the community in its heart"

-Join Us For Worship in the Parking Lot This
+We Will Worship Through Virtual Worship and in the Parking Lot This

 You can worship with CUMC In Person on the Parking Lot and On-Line Sunday Worship Experience